renato76/sei-project-1/README.md

 The other win was to add the effect of a bounce on each token.
 This was achieved with animate.css prebuilt CSS effect.

-Initially the theme was the classic blue frame with red and yellow pieces however I chose this alternative theme of star wars background which led to adding spaceship type sounds to each play and to the reset button.
+Initially, the theme was the classic blue frame with red and yellow pieces; however I chose this alternative theme of star wars background and blue vs yellow as the player colours, which led to adding spaceship type sounds to each play and to the reset button.
 <br/>
 <br/>